 - Participation in the seasonal music program performances is required for all students.
 The final quarter grade for music will be lowered one full grade for lack of program participation. - Music Music grades are based on criteria in five areas: Rhythm/Beat, Recorders, Bar Instruments, Singing, and General Music Knowledge.
 Each area is evaluated according to a rubric that describes levels of proficiency.
-Copies of the rubrics are available upon request. - Physical Education Grades in physical education are compiled based on sportsmanship, performance, and skill.
-A rubric that describes levels of proficiency is used to determine grades.
-Copies of the rubrics are available upon request. - Art Art grades are based on performance, contributions, and participation.
+Copies of the rubrics are available upon request. - Physical Education Grades in physical education are compiled based on sportsmanship, performance, and skill. - Art Art grades are based on performance, contributions, and participation.
 A rubric describing the levels of proficiency is used to compile grades.
-Copies of the rubric are available upon request.
+Copies of the rubric are available upon request. - Library No grades are assigned in Library.

-- Library No grades are assigned in Library. - Technology The technology curriculum is designed to foster 21st Century skills.
+Technology - The technology curriculum is designed to foster 21st Century skills.
 Grades for technology are based on points earned for various assignments given during class.
 Students have assignments that can be completed in class, or on occasion, at home.
 Each assignment has a predetermined point value.
 Grades are based on classroom assignments, quizzes, and projects.

-Grading Scale for 2 nd - 5 th Grades All academic content grades for grades 2 - 5 are letter grades based upon the following percentage range: A+ A- B+ B- C+ C- D+ D- F = = = = = 97 - 100 93 - 96 90 - 92 87 - 89 83 - 86 80 - 82
+Grading Scale for 2 nd - 5 th Grades All academic content grades for grades 2 - 5 are letter grades based upon the following percentage range: A+ A A- = = = = = 97 - 100 93 - 96 90 - 92 87 - 89 83 - 86 80 - 82 77 - 79 73 - 76 70 - 72 67 - 69 63 - 66